ollewelin/Nerual_Netwok_CPP/README.md

     The size of all_weight and change_weights in now setup OK !
     Note that the program how call this object could only set this size once.
 No protections against change size of the public vectors
     Setup state = 2
+    Size of layer dimentions[] of weights at the this nn block = 2 Size of node dimentions[][] of weights for hidden layer number 0 is: 15 Size of weight dimentions[][][] of weights for hidden layer number 0 is: 31 Size of node dimentions[][] of weights for hidden layer number 1 is: 10 Size of weight dimentions[][][] of weights for hidden layer number 1 is: 16 Do you want to load weights from saved weight file = Y/N